citkane/fetchmanager/README.md

 - host + [pathname](https://developer.mozilla.org/en-US/docs/Web/API/URL/pathname)

 Under the hood it manages a request queue driven by a (configurable) heartbeat for each instance.
-Many instances can be created which act independantly and in parallel, but targets cannot overlap on a thread, and should not overlap across a distributed system - ie. a target must not be repeated in multiple instances.
+Many instances can be created which will act independantly and in parallel, but targets cannot overlap on a thread, and should not overlap across a distributed system - ie. a target must not be repeated in multiple instances.
 If it is, then rate calculations will be inacurate.
 See later documentation on:
 - `FetchManager.stop` and `FetchManager.kill` methods for re-defining targets.